franramirez688/RA8875_Button_Panel/readme.md

 ## Getting Started

-Take a look to [biicode homepage](https://www.biicode.com) and my user [fenix](https://www.biicode.com/fenix).
+Have a look at [biicode homepage](https://www.biicode.com) and my user [fenix](https://www.biicode.com/fenix).

-Only you have to include "fenix/ra8875_button_panel/button_panel.h" and execute:
+You only have to include "fenix/ra8875_button_panel/button_panel.h" and execute:

     $ bii find

-All necessary will be downloaded in your ``your_bii_workspace/your_hive/depsfolder``
+Everything you need will be downloaded in your ``your_bii_workspace/your_hive/depsfolder``

 ## Basic usage

-In a sketch.cpp example you only need to declare the following lines to use this library:
+In `sketch.cpp` example, you only need to write the following lines to use this library:

     #include "fenix/ra8875_app/button_panel.h"
     ButtonPanel panel;